Examples

 pipeline.input_pandas("grades", df_grades)

-# wait for the pipeline to complete and shutdown
+# wait for the pipeline to complete and stop

 pipeline.wait_for_completion(True)